 Another important secondary benefit includes MPA stewardship and education regarding coastal resources, their threats, and protection measures helps build knowledge and understanding among interested individuals and groups as well as promote public engagement and stewardship.

 Enjoy your Marine Protected Areas (MPAs)!
 Our thriving MPAs provide ecosystem protection along with swimming, kayaking, diving, and tidepooling opportunities.
 Most also allow fishing.

-Throughout California, residents are embracing marine reserves and joining local efforts to monitor them.
-Learn more about becoming an MPA Watch volunteer here.
-They are making a difference in ocean protection – and you can too!
-Visit the Department of Fish and Wildlife’s website for online maps of all the marine protected area networks or visit the mobile site to identify underwater parks in your area.
+Throughout California, residents are embracing MPAs and joining local efforts to monitor them.
+Learn more about becoming an Orange County MPA Watch volunteer here.
+Our volunteers are making a difference in ocean protection – and you can too!

 Here’s a list of MPA designations:

 - State Marine Reserve (SMR): fully protects fish, wildlife, and habitat from all extractive activities.